 How To Deal With A Husband Who Thinks He Does Nothing Wrong?

-The reasons for this know-it-all attitude can be many (we will discuss that below) but what’s more important is to figure out what it does to you eventually.
+As you’ve seen, the reasons for this know-it-all attitude can be many, but what’s more important is to figure out what it does to you eventually.
 Being always right means he talks down to you.
 It shows certain insecurity, an inability to accommodate differing views, and sometimes, even a temper problem.
 We all know what these attributes can do to a marriage.
 Still, think it’s not a big deal?

 To live with a husband who thinks he is god’s gift to marriage requires a special skill that may include showing him his place subtly, placing evidence that he can’t be right about everything, and most importantly, not letting him get away with being the victim.

-If you are a woman who has to deal with a husband who has no patience to see the other side of the picture, you’re likely to encounter myriad problems.
+If you are a woman who has to deal with the constant realization ‘my husband thinks he does nothing wrong’, you’re likely to encounter myriad problems.
 What we have below are specific issues faced by women in unequal marriages and tricks to handle such characters:

 1. My husband turns everything around on me

-Your bratty 8-old-not scoring well in school?
+Your bratty 8-year-old not scoring well in school?
 It’s because you can’t devote time to him.
 The front lawn has not been mowed?
 It’s because you can’t get any work done.
 You are having trouble with late nights at work?
 It’s because you can’t manage your time.

 Every problem begins and ends with you, right?
+If you try to explain yourself, it turns every reasoning on its head, leaving you feeling ‘my husband misinterprets everything I say’.
 Do you know why he is this disrespectful?
 It’s because there is toxicity in your relationship that you probably refused to acknowledge in the beginning.
 He knows that he can get away with blaming you for everything.